“There is nothing bigger or older than the universe.”

 Gurdeep began posting Bhangra dance videos filmed in the beautiful landscapes of the Yukon.
 Over time, his posts went viral and his work has been featured on CBC Yukon, CBC National, CTV National News, Buzzfeed, The Huffington Post, SBS Australia, and many other platforms.
 Even Canadian embassies abroad shared his works to showcase the wonderful side of multiculturalism that is currently present in Canada.

-Although Gurdeep has spent ample amount of time travelling across the globe to the many corners of the world, the Yukon is where he calls home.
+Although Gurdeep has spent an ample amount of time travelling across the globe to the many corners of the world, the Yukon is where he calls home.
 Apart from his village in Punjab, it is the place where he has lived most of his life and he considers himself to be a proud Yukoner.
-In his free time, Gurdeep enjoys sharing a laugh with his fellow Yukoners at coffee-shops or in the streets of the many unique Yukon communities.
+In his free time, Gurdeep enjoys sharing a laugh with his fellow Yukoners at coffee shops or in the streets of the many unique Yukon communities.

 “The whole Yukon seems like a village of friends”, he often reflects positively on his decision to live in his close-knit and friendly town.